 Opening Hours

 The Beijing Ancient Observatory is open to the public from 9:00 AM to 5:00 PM daily.
-However, it is closed on Mondays, so plan your visit accordingly.
+However, it is closed on Mondays and Tuesdays, so plan your visit accordingly.
 Note that ticket sales stop at 4:30 PM, so it’s best to arrive well before then to secure your entry.

 Entrance Fees

 The entrance fee to the Beijing Ancient Observatory is CNY 20.
-This fee grants you access to the entire site, including the tower and the eight ancient astronomical instruments on display.
+This fee grants you access to the entire site, including the tower and the eight ancient astronomical instruments on display and its bungalow exhibition halls.

 Once you’ve arrived at the Beijing Ancient Observatory and purchased your ticket, it’s time to explore the site.
 Here’s what you can expect during your visit.

-The main attraction of the Beijing Ancient Observatory is the 14-meter-high, castle-like tower that houses the ancient astronomical instruments.
-To reach the top, you’ll need to climb 90 stone steps.
-While the climb is not overly strenuous, it does provide a sense of the observatory’s grandeur as you ascend.
+One of the standout features of the Beijing Ancient Observatory is its 14-meter-high, castle-like tower.
+To reach the top, you’ll climb 90 stone steps.
+While it’s not a difficult climb, it gives you a sense of the observatory’s grand scale.

 Tips for Visiting the Beijing Ancient Observatory